thakreshardul/SecureMessenger/README.txt

 I. Installation:-
     1. create a folder
-    2. Create a virtual environment using virtualenv .
+    2. Create a virtual environment using 'virtualenv' .
 (May need to install virtualenv)
     3. copy the files into the folder
     4. source bin/activate
     5. install all cryptography dependencies using apt-get or yum